-Speech comprehension is affected by speaker characteristics.
-Some speakers are more intelligible than others, for example because of differences in voice quality, precision of articulation and reading ability (Hazan & Markham 2004).
+Speech understanding is affected by speaker characteristics.
+Some speakers are more intelligible than others, for example, because of differences in voice quality, precision of articulation, and reading ability (Hazan & Markham 2004).
 The sex of the speaker seems to play a role as well, female voices in general being more intelligible than male voices (Bradlow et al. 1996).
-Speaker characteristics may also vary across educational level, age and social class.
+Speaker characteristics may also vary across educational level, age, and social class.
 If the aim of an investigation is to compare the intelligibility of several languages, one should select speakers with similar voice characteristics and background.
 If the design of the experiment allows it, more than one speaker could be used per language variety, so that effects of variability between speakers will average out.
 If the intelligibility of only two languages is compared in a listening test one could opt for a bilingual speaker to make the stimuli.
-To be sure that the speaker sounds native in both languages, a voice line-up could be arranged (Hilton et al. submitted).
+To be sure that the speaker sounds native in both languages, a voice lineup can be arranged (Schüppert, Hilton, & Gooskens accepted;